Personal Development

 At Trinity Academy Leeds, we dedicate time to ensure our students recognise right from wrong; understand that they have a choice and the consequences of poor choices.
 We teach our students to respect others, the law and educate them on the consequences of breaking the law.
 In the curriculum students are afforded opportunities to investigate moral and ethical issues and can use their voice to offer a reasoned viewpoint.

 Our students are guided to make the correct choices and display positive behaviours towards others which will enable them to live a safe and happy life.
-Our four core values, Honesty, Empathy, Respect, Responsibility, are integral in guiding our students to be good people.
+Our four core values, Empathy, Honesty, Respect, Responsibility, are integral in guiding our students to be good people.

 We develop students’ morality in a number of ways: